jacobtread/obsidian-spoilers/README.md

 > Obsidian plugin for creating hidable blocks of content

+Quickly and easily hide content in your Obsidian documents.

 ## Spoiler blocks

 Initially spoiler blocks will appear like the following: